cujojs/wire/docs/components.md

 		// the user clicks or selects User Prefs.
 		_handlePrefsOptionSelected: function(e) {

-			// Hang onto a this ref, since we'll be nesting functions var self = this;
+			// Hang onto a this ref, since we'll be nesting functions. var self = this;

 			// _showPrefs will have been injected, so we call it